bryanhughes/proto-crudl/README.md

 to correctly convert the serialized protobuffers as maps as input values to queries.
 It also means that the developer has to handle `null` values from the `pgo` and ultimately `proto_crutl` and remember to convert to `undefined` when serializing.
 Maps are very flexible, but also very problematic.

-Records are not without their own problem, primarily when using the custom query mappings.
-For custom queries that operate directly on the table, everything is fine.
-The problem arises when the custom query returns a result set that does not conform to the tables record.

-TODO: This will be fixed soon by describing custom queries and generating embedded messages in the .proto that will map to the resultset.